approov/shipfast-api-protection/README.md

 ```

 This Node.js express router is added to all our authenticated API requests
-which means that it will verify the HMAC signature in the "SF-HMAC"
+which means that it will verify the HMAC signature in the "HMAC"
 header and respond with 403 "Forbidden" if things are not right.

 ### The Second Attack

 If we use a MitM proxy technique to view network activity between the
-app and the server, we can observer that a new "SF-HMAC" header is
+app and the server, we can observer that a new "HMAC" header is
 introduced:

 ![ShipRaider Results](images/mitm_hmac.png)